IsaacTown/Castle-Combat-Virtual-Player/README.md

 Patch,  Beta Version 1.1.5
 Dice Number now actually exist's and the Camera's the same

-Update, ABeta Version 1.2
+Update, Beta Version 1.2
 Better Play Card system and a button that sends you to this Update page

-Update,Version 1.3
+Update, WebGL Version 1.0
 2 Dice buttons and and 2 dice numbers and flipped UI on one side to work better when between 2 people

-Minor Update, Version 1.3.5
+Minor Update, WebGL Version 1.5
 Select Menu to be able to choose between Virtual and In-Person game

-Patch, Version 1.3.1
+Patch, Version WebGL 1.5.1
 Dice for Virtual Version actually works

-SUPER Minor Update, Version 1.3.2 maybe a How To Video?
+SUPER Minor Update, WebGL Version 1.5.2 maybe a How To Video?